 Diet & Acne: What’s the Connection?

-Emerging research confirms that your diet plays a major role in skin health.
+Emerging research suggests diet plays a role in skin health.

 - High glycemic index foods (white bread, sugary snacks)